DNWMNCR/JavaForSmallTeams/tests/300_name_tests_with_a_specification_style.md

 To understand tests named with the example style you must read the code code within the tests.
 For this reason this specification style should be preferred when possible.

-### Avoid method names in test descriptions where possible
+### Avoid Method Names in Test Descriptions Where Possible

 Where possible avoid including method names in test names.